mdchambers/dissertation/dissertation_outline.md

 				* CK2 and Cdc2 phosphorylation sites, regulated by cell cycle {Nuthall, 2002 #3062}
 			* SP
 				* Multiple phosphorylation sites (MAPK) {Hasson, 2005 #3064}
-				* Down-regulation of Gro following EGFR signaling, with this effect lasting after EGFR signaling ceases {Hasson, 2005 #3064}
+				* Down-regulation of Gro following EGFR signaling, with this effect lasting after EGFR signaling ceases {Helman, 2011 #2938} {Hasson, 2005 #3064}
 			* Evidence that Gro central domains are intrinsically disorderd {Turki-Judeh, 2012 #2966}
 				* Also play a role in target specificity or constriction of Groucho repressive activity
 * Developmental roles of Gro